argoproj/argo-cd/docs/user-guide/sync-waves.md

 It repeats this process until all phases and waves are in-sync and healthy.

 Because an application can have resources that are unhealthy in the first wave, it may be that the app can never get to healthy.

+Note that there's currently a delay between each sync wave in order give other controllers a chance to react to the spec change that we just applied.
+This also prevent Argo CD from assessing resource health too quickly (against the stale object), causing hooks to fire prematurely.
+The current delay between each sync wave is 2 seconds and can be configured via environment variable `ARGOCD_SYNC_WAVE_DELAY`.